Available 24 Hours a Day. 7 Days a Week

 If you are on the receiving end of a TRO, it was issued either by a Union County Superior Court judge or by a judge in the Elizabeth Municipal Court if a Superior Court judge was unavailable.
 When you attend your hearing, usually within 10 days and generally within the same week, you will appear at the Union County Superior Court Family Division.
 If you face charges of violating a restraining order (also known as criminal contempt of a restraining order), you may need to respond to the charges in either the Family Division or the Criminal Division of Union County Superior Court, depending on the nature of your alleged violation.
 Our attorneys will advise you about the process you face and where you will need to appear.

-If you are facing any issue related to a restraining order, please call our Elizabeth lawyers to discuss your case with an experienced New Jersey defense attorney.
+If you are facing any issue related to a restraining order, please contact our Elizabeth lawyers to discuss your case with an experienced New Jersey defense attorney.